nicolasbrunner/articles/mountainbike/trioofwheels.md

 ## Riding Impressions

-Let's put the number nerdery aside and jump to the heart of this experiment: How was the ride quality?
+Let's put the number crunching aside and jump to the heart of this experiment: How is the ride quality?

 My first ride on the **Roval Traverse SL II** was on one of my favorite summer loops.
 It starts with a longish fire road climb.
 Here, the difference was noticeable: Keeping momentum felt a bit easier.
 Comparable to those days where your legs feel completely fresh.
 A promising start!